What are Micro websites

 Keyword Research (Keep It Simple)

-• Brainstorm 10–20 long-tails that show buyer intent (e.g., best, vs, for beginners).
+• Brainstorm 10–20 long-tails with buyer intent (best, vs, for beginners, under $).

-• Prioritize by “doability”: write what you can beat in the next two weeks.
+• Prioritize by “doability”: publish what you can beat in two weeks.

-Publishing Blueprint (Fast, Repeatable)
+Publishing Blueprint (Fast & Repeatable)

 1. Outline first: H2s = intent blocks; keep intros short.